 Positive vs. Negative Feedback

-Negative feedback: minimize the difference between output and reference.
-In this above example, the act of balancing to make pennies equal to 500 mg is a negative feedback to keep the weight beam stable.
+Negative feedback aims to minimize the difference between the output and the reference.
+In the aforementioned example, the act of balancing the pennies to achieve a weight of 500 mg represents negative feedback, as it ensures the weight beam remains stable and level.

-Positive feedback: maximize the difference between output and reference.
-In this above example, if the act of adding or removing penny on the scale isn't fast enough, the beam will tilt one side and fall, hence the weight beam becomes unstable.
+In contrast, positive feedback seeks to maximize the difference between the output and the reference.
+Using the same example, if the process of adding or removing pennies on the scale is not sufficiently fast, the beam will tilt to one side and become unstable, illustrating the consequences of positive feedback.

 Summary